 There has been a great deal of progress in recent years in developing more precise estimates of what people eat around the world, like the GENuS Database, Global Dietary Database, and Global Nutrient Database.
-With our new paper, my coauthor and I hope to contribute to this growing body of work—and to support other researchers engaged in this vital field.
+With our new paper, my coauthors and I hope to contribute to this growing body of work—and to support other researchers engaged in this vital field.